alexcorvi/PouchX/README.md

  *
  * The Main Model
  *
+ * A javascript class that analogizes PouchDB document.
+ *
- * using "@observeModel" decorator, the library will observe the data
+ * "@observeModel" decorator, the library will observe the data
  * in this model and make changes to PouchDB when it's changed *
- * using the "extends Model<CarSchema>" the model will inherit properties
+ * "extends Model<CarSchema>", the model will inherit properties
  * that will make the magic work
  *
- * using "implements CarSchema" (though optional) will help you not to forget
+ * "implements CarSchema", (though optional) will help you not to forget
  * to write some of your props defined in the CarSchema **/
 @observeModel